Anchorage Petroleum Women's Association Celebrates 60 Years

-Since our founding, the Anchorage Petroleum Wives Club has established a charitable component, the Anchorage Petroleum Wives Foundation, a 501(c)(3).
-The Anchorage Petroleum Wives Foundation supports (through volunteerism and fundraising) a number of local non-profit organizations.
-Although we support a variety of non-profit organizations throughout the year, each year we select an organization to be our annualNon-Profit Partner.
-Recent Non-Profit Partners include the Alaska Center for the Blind and Visually Impaired (2013-2014), The Children's Lunchbox (2014-2015), Alaska Botanical Garden (2015-2016), and The Alaska Zoo (2016-2017).
-To raise funds for this local non-profit, we organize an annual Charity Fundraiser, typically in February.
+Today, we continue to provide members with opportunities to socialize and share interests through various Social Events, such as Monthly Gatherings and Activities.
+Additionally, since our founding, we have embraced a charitable and volunteerism component, which is encompassed in our associated 501(c)3 organization, the Anchorage Petroleum Women's Foundation.
+The Anchorage Petroleum Women's Foundation supports (through volunteerism and fundraising) a number of local non-profit organizations.
+Each year we select an organization to be our annualNon-Profit Partner.
+Recent Non-Profit Partners include the Alaska Center for the Blind and Visually Impaired (2013-2014), The Children's Lunchbox (2014-2015), Alaska Botanical Garden (2015-2016), The Alaska Zoo (2016-2017), The Arc of Anchorage (2017-2018), and Alaska Resource Education (2018-2019).
+To raise funds for this local non-profit, we organize an annual Non-Profit Partner Gala, which is typically held in February.

 Not ready to join?
-"Like" our public Anchorage Petroleum Women's Association Facebook page to learn more about us and follow what we're doing in the Anchorage community.
+"Like" our Facebook page to learn more about us and follow what we're doing in the Anchorage community.